When is a website secure for financial transactions?

 Before sending any sensitive or financial information online, you want to know that you are communicating with a secure site.
-Secure sites make sure that all information you send is encrypted, or protected as it travels across the internet.
-The https address heading and your browser's security symbol are two signs that indicate you are on a secure site.
+Secure sites make sure all information you send is encrypted, or protected, as it travels across the Internet.
+The https address heading and your browser's security symbol are two signs indicating you are on a secure site.

 Web addresses either begin with http or https.
-If the address is https then the information you send to it is encrypted and will look like gibberish if intercepted by cybercriminals.
+If the address is https, the information you send to it is encrypted and will look like gibberish if intercepted by cybercriminals.

 Your browser will use a security symbol or a lock to indicate that the browser verifies the website is a secure site.
 As seen in the examples below, the look of each browser's symbol can be slightly different, and it is usually located in the address bar.